synkyria/synkyria.github.io/index.md

+---
+title: " "
+---

 # Synkyria — A Field Theory of Holding

 > *“Form does not announce itself.
 It repeats.
 > And if it is held long enough, it becomes place.”*